paudetseis/academic-kickstart/content/authors/eberlein/_index.md

   url: "https://www.uottawa.ca/"

 # Short bio (displayed in user profile at end of posts)
-bio: Charlotte is a BSc undergraduate in Geology-Physics at the University of Ottawa, working on improving seismic receiver function processing in the Cascadia subduction zone.
+bio: Charlotte obtained her BSc in Geology-Physics at the University of Ottawa, working on improving seismic receiver function processing in the Cascadia subduction zone.

 interests:
 - Structural seismology